 Since direct materials and direct labor are usually considered to be the only costs that directly apply to a unit of production, manufacturing overhead is (by default) all of the indirect costs of a factory.

 Manufacturing overhead does not include any of the selling or administrative functions of a business.
-Thus, the costs of such items as corporate salaries, audit fees, and bad debts are not included in manufacturing overhead.
+Thus, the costs of such items as corporate salaries, audit and legal fees, and bad debts are not included in manufacturing overhead.

 Manufacturing overhead is also known as factory overhead, production overhead, and factory burden.